therottenshadow/Torned/README.md

 # Introduction
 This is a very simple self-hosted bot for the social platform Discord to help you fetch information out of the game and monitor several statistics.
 ## Installation
-This project is coded in python, the repository includes both a list of needed python packages in the file `requirements.txt`, the releases page will contain a file that can run as long as you have python installed as well.
+This project is coded in python, the repository includes a list of needed python packages in the file `requirements.txt`, the releases page will contain a file that can run as long as you have python installed as well.
 Documentation on how to configure the bot will be added once we have established what to configure
 ## Donating
 If you feel like this is a project that has helped you greatly, you can let me know your gratuity and if you want to support me, I am open to it.
 ## Credits